Q: Do I need a Tax Attorney, CPA, or Accountant to resolve my tax debt or can I do it on my own?

-A: You can attempt to resolve your tax debt on your own, but a qualified tax attorney or Accountant will normally achieve better results.
+A: You can attempt to resolve your tax debt on your own, but a qualified Tax Attorney, CPA, or Accountant will normally achieve better results.
 Just like you could do your own wiring on your house, a qualified electrician is going to be more knowledgeable and experienced.
 A & L Tax Resolution has the professional knowledge to successfully negotiate resolution on your tax liabilities.
 Dealing with the IRS and State of Michigan is a complicated and time consuming process.
 Although you may be able to establish resolution on your own, you may not get the best resolution for your situation.
 Also, we will be able to properly advocate for you, making sure that your rights are protected and the IRS properly follows procedures.

 Q: How long does it take to get resolution or settlement on my tax debt?

 A: Your tax resolution can take anywhere from a few days to a few years.
 The amount of time required depends on the type of resolution sought, the IRS’s time line, and your availability to provide information.
 The IRS may assign a Revenue Officer to your account who requests all of your information and back tax returns within thirty days or you may have a tax audit or Offer in Compromise that spans a year or more.
 Each case is specific.
 After evaluating your specific tax situation, we can give you a better estimation of the amount of time it will take to resolve your tax liabilities.

 Q: What are my different options for resolving my tax debt?